HajrullaAlesia/Task-Management/README.md

 - Live search and dropdown filter
 - Modal form for task creation/editing
 - Pagination component fixed at the bottom
+- User authentication with login, logout, and signup forms

 ### How to Run (Frontend)